MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native.md

 In addition to being able to use the CodePush CLI to "manually" release updates, we believe that it's important to create a repeatable and sustainable solution for continuously delivering updates to your app.
 That way, it's simple enough for you and/or your team to create and maintain the rhythm of performing agile deployments.
 In order to assist with setting up a CodePush-based CD pipeline, refer to the following integrations with various CI servers:

-- [Azure DevOps](https://marketplace.visualstudio.com/items?itemName=ms-vsclient.code-push) - *NOTE: Azure DevOps (formerly known as VSTS) also has extensions for publishing to [HockeyApp](https://marketplace.visualstudio.com/items?itemName=ms.hockeyapp) and the [Google Play](https://github.com/Microsoft/google-play-vsts-extension) store, so it provides a pretty great mobile CD solution in general.*
+- [Azure DevOps](https://marketplace.visualstudio.com/items?itemName=ms-vsclient.code-push) - Azure DevOps (formerly known as VSTS) also has extensions for publishing to [HockeyApp](https://marketplace.visualstudio.com/items?itemName=ms.hockeyapp) and the [Google Play](https://github.com/Microsoft/google-play-vsts-extension) store, so it provides a pretty great mobile CD solution in general.*
 - [Travis CI](https://github.com/mondora/code-push-travis-cli)

 Additionally, if you'd like more details of what a complete mobile CI/CD workflow  can look like, which includes CodePush, check out this [excellent article](https://zeemee.engineering/zeemee-engineering-and-the-quest-for-the-holy-mobile-dev-grail-1310be4953d1#.zfwaxtbco) by the [ZeeMee engineering team](https://zeemee.engineering).